 Tualatin Valley brews more than just beer.
-We have some top-notch distilleries here, too.
-Taste the award-winning whiskey at Big Bottom Distilling, or visit SakeOne, the country’s first American owned-and-operated large-production sake producer
+Taste the award-winning spirits at the tasting room for Rose City Distilling, or visit SakeOne, the country’s first American owned-and-operated large-production sake producer.

 Whether you like your beers hoppy, sour or dark, or if you prefer hard cider or sake, there are plenty of brews to satisfy your palate.
 Pull up a stool and sip for yourself!